Monstera is a tropical plant that is famous for its fenestrated leaves. But I bet you have not heard about the benefits they have to offer.

 3. Purifies Indoor Air

-Some plants are grown only for their beauty, but Monstera is grown for beauty and environmental benefits.
+Some plants are grown only for beauty, but Monstera is grown for beauty and environmental benefits.

-Monstera makes a rare houseplant that is known for its air-cleaning properties: it converts carbon dioxide into oxygen and traps volatile organic compounds from the air through photosynthesis.
+Monstera makes a rare houseplant known for its air-cleaning properties: it converts carbon dioxide into oxygen and traps volatile organic compounds from the air through photosynthesis.

 Hence, Monstera makes an all-rounder houseplant.